BuildForSDG/team-256-Frontend/README.md

 # team-256-Frontend
-This is the froenend master brach
+This is the frontend master brach